Order of Visit: High Point #49

 - So all that was left was to figure out when and how to squeeze in Boundary Peak.

 After a 675-mile drive down to Bishop, California, Finn and I set up our little basecamp in a local hotel.
 We had our hiking gear.
 We had snacks.
-And we had a plan to drive to the trailhead early one Sunday morning so we could beat the worst of the mid-August heat and get back to Bishop before dark.
+And we had a plan to drive to the trailhead early one Sunday morning so we could beat the worst of the mid-August heat and retutrn to Bishop before dark.

-Yet the small red flags that Boundary Peak would once again elude me started that evening before our ascent.
+The warnings that Boundary Peak would once again elude me started that evening before our ascent.
 The afternoon in Bishop had been warm and sunny with just a 30% chance of rain.
 Despite this, we could see heavy black clouds hovering over the Sierra Nevadas as we walked to dinner the night before our hike.

 In getting to Boundary Peak, there are two different trailheads high pointers can use: